Robert Storti 1930 - 2020 - Obituary

 He will be greatly missed by his children; son Michael Storti and wife, Diane; son Patrick Storti; daughter Marty Storti Herzog and husband, Steven; grandchildren Sarah Williamson and husband, Eric; Elizabeth Marshall and husband, Austin; Walker Herzog; Harrison Herzog; great-grand-children Audrey and Emily Williamson, and Davis Marshall.
 He is also survived by his sister Joan Storti Race, brother-in-law Fred Mercer, and numerous nieces, nephews, cousins, and friends.

-He is pre-deceased by his beloved wife, Christine Storti; parents, Margaret and Anthony Storti; brother, Richard "Ace" Storti; sister, Ann Storti Mercer; brother-in-law, Ronnie Race; and sister-in-law, Jackie Storti.
+He is pre-deceased by his beloved wife, Christine Storti; his parents, Margaret and Anthony Storti; brother, Richard "Ace" Storti; sister, Ann Storti Mercer; brother-in-law, Ronald Race; sister-in-law, Jackie Storti; and nephew, Bobby Mercer.

 Our family wishes to thank The Farrington at Tanglewood, Trinity Hospice, and his dear friend, Arcillia Sanchez, for their care and support.